minapoli/clip/README.md

 ###What is this thing?

-CLIP’s build system allows developers and administrators to create RPMs and LiveCDs in a controlled environment.
+CLIP’s build system allows developers and administrators to create RPMs and installation ISOs in a controlled environment.

 Specific features include:

 * Generation of RPMs using mock.
 * Generation of installation media (ISOs).
-* Generation of LiveCD ISOs (currently broken for RHEL 6 due to dracut issues).

 Unique feature: